bicarbon8/automated-functional-testing/packages/aft-reporting-html/README.md

 # AFT-reporting-HTML
-an Automated Functional Testing (AFT) library providing logging to an HTML file for any `TestResult` objects logged via the `aft-core.Reporter`
+an Automated Functional Testing (AFT) library providing logging to an HTML file for any `TestResult` objects logged via the `aft-core.ReportingManager`

 ## Installation
 `> npm i aft-reporting-html`